frasertweedale/notes-redhat/design/pki-profiles-ldap.rst

 API changes
 ^^^^^^^^^^^

 The REST API should not require any significant changes.
-Minor changes that may be required include:

-* There may be some new failure conditions (e.g., deletion of a particular profile prohibited; see above).
-Appropriate HTTP response status codes and response bodies should be returned.

-* A *restore profile* operation may be required (see above).
-Design of this API change is deferred until it is decided that it is required.

-Any changes to the REST API will be reflected in the Python API.
+Any changes that are required will be reflected in the Python API.

-(*edewata*) About the REST interface & CLI, since this will be the primary way to edit profiles, we might want to have more granular commands to modify parts of the profile.
-Right now with ca-profile-mod command you need to send the entire profile in a file.
-It would be nice to be able to specify some parameters to change certain attributes only, or use separate commands to manage the inputs/outputs.

-We'll also need an interface to find existing cert records that use a certain profile and bulk modify them to use a different profile.
-This will be useful when you create a clone to change the system profile.

 Access control considerations